 - Very lean and economical setup: using an inexpensive flat flex cable, the dart module with the BCON for MIPI interface can be directly connected to the CSI-2 input of the target SoC without requiring any other hardware.

 - Stable, reliable image data transfer with a bandwidth of up to 750 MB/s

 BCON for LVDS

-Basler's pylon SDK is tailored to work with the BCON for LVDS interface.
-Therefore, it is easy to change settings such as exposure control, gain, and image properties using your software code and pylons API.
+Basler's pylon SDK is also tailored to work with the BCON for LVDS interface.
+This makes it very easy to change camera settings, such as the exposure time, gain or pixel formats, from a user application with the help of the pylon API.
 The image acquisition of the application must be implemented individually as it depends on the hardware used.